pkulchenko/serpent/README.md

 ## History

+Sep 12 2012 v0.17
+  - Fixed an issue with serializing userdata that doesn't provide tostring().

 Aug 28 2012 v0.16
   - Removed confusing --[[err]] comment from serialized results.
   - Added a short comment to serialized functions when the body is skipped.